Microsoft Excel is a popular business application. Spreadsheets are a mainstay in virtually every company in the developed world.

 - YouTube.
 Some of the most experienced Excel experts and instructors have YouTube channels.
 Search for “Excel tutorials” and bask in the online Excel goodness!

 - Live, instructor-led training.
 Many people prefer structured courses with a live trainer and opportunities to ask questions in real-time.
-If that’s you, check out our Microsoft Excel training options.
-If you don’t like attending courses in person, we offer online training for Excel.
+If that’s you, check out our Excel training courses options.
+If you don’t like attending courses in person, we offer online training as well.

 How Much Does It Cost to Get Certified in Excel?